Toggle Hide Show Multiple sections

 The button is in Section=“Ayat-2”

+This is additional version of w3 school code for single toggle hide/show, i have modified to include my requirement for multi hide/show.

-2. Issue - 2 : This code is not showing the correct result when going live on the web, it suppose to hide the sections but in live web its not hidding rather its going to top of page.
+** Issue - 2 :** This code is not showing the correct result when going live on the web, it suppose to hide the sections but in live web it is not hidding the sections rather its going to top of the page.

 Please let me know the errors to fix in my code, your kind help will take me to my target.